Eigenvalues of non-hermitian random matrices and Brown measure of non-normal operators: hermitian reduction and linearization method: Brown measure of --diagonal elements

 is well--defined in some neighborhood of $0$; it is called Voiculescu's $S$--transform of $y$.
 It was proved in \cite{LarsenPhD,HaagerupLarsen} that if $y$ is a positive operator then its $S$--transform has an analytic continuation to an interval $(\mu_y\{0\}-1, 0]$; it has a strictly negative derivative on this interval and

 Let now $x=ua\in(\mathfrak A,\phi)$ be $R$-diagonal \cite{NSbook}.
-Recall that this means that $u$ and $a$ are $\star$-free with respect to $\phi$, $u$ is a Haar unitary and $a\ge0$.
-Note that $R$-diagonal operators are, in $\star$-moments, the limits of an important class of random matrices, namely biunitarily invariant random matrices.
+Recall that this means that $u$ and $a$ are $\star$-free with respect to $\phi$, and that $u$ is a Haar unitary and $a\ge0$.
+Note that $R$-diagonal operators are, in $\star$-moments, the limits of an important class of random matrices, namely of bi-unitarily invariant random matrices.